Making Prompts First-Class Citizens for Adaptive LLM Pipelines: SPEAR

+So far, we have mainly described how developers build pipelines that update the context store $C$ and runtime metadata $M$.
+However, since prompts are treated exactly the same as all other data in \sys, operators can also directly introspect, reason about, and modify prompt logic.
+Importantly, this capability extends to dynamic refinement at runtime that can adapt to real-time execution feedback, which sets \sys apart from existing frameworks that focus mostly on offline prompt optimization.

+More formally, a refinement is any operator that updates the set of prompt views $P$ by modifying existing prompts or composing entirely new ones, which results in a \texttt{REFINE} (\texttt{REF}) edge in the corresponding prompt algebra plan.
+These refinements might update an existing prompt by appending examples, injecting hints, or rewriting confusing instructions.
+Next, we explain the different refinement modes in \sys that let the developer balance control and automation.
+We then introduce a policy-based mechanism that allows the developer to specify how \sys should apply refinements automatically.

+\textbf{Refinement Modes.} Depending on the degree of oversight that the developer desires, \sys supports a range of refinement modes that fall into three broad categories:

+\begin{itemize} \item\textbf{Manual.} This mode is useful when the developer requires low-level control over the refinement (e.g., enforcing a specific output format) or must inject relevant domain knowledge into the prompt.
+We have already shown several manual refinements applied to the running example from \cref{sec:example}, including the addition of a request for specific details in the output summary and updating the prompt to accept the medication as a parameter.
+In all of these cases, the developer explicitly modified the prompt text.

+\item\textbf{Assisted.} This mode offers a more declarative refinement option, where the developer only needs to provide a high-level description of intent.
+For example, an assisted alternative to the original manual refinement of the enoxaparin prompt shown in \cref{sec:example} might look like: \textit{``Be sure to include details about recent enoxaparin administration.''} In our prompt algebra, this assisted refinement would compile to a \texttt{GEN} operator that consumes the original prompt and produces a new version, which would ideally look similar to the manual refinement.

+\item\textbf{Automatic.} This mode passively monitors the system state at runtime and triggers a refinement based on a user-specified condition.
+As with assisted refinements, \sys will compile the refinement to a prompt algebra plan for execution, all without any developer intervention.
+We will revisit automatic refinements, including concrete examples and how to specify them, when we introduce policy-driven control. \end{itemize}

-In practice, these modes often coexist and can be composed flexibly depending on risk profile and system maturity.
-A system might begin with manual refinement during early development, transition to assisted prompting with learned patterns (Section~\ref{sec:opt}), and ultimately move toward automatic handling for scale and responsiveness.
-Conversely, in deployed settings, pipelines may default to automatic refinement, escalate to assisted repair when needed, and fall back to manual oversight in ambiguous or high-risk cases. \system\ does not prescribe a particular refinement mode; instead, it provides the flexibility to choose modes based on application needs, developer preferences, or cost-based optimization policies.
+In practice, these modes often coexist and can even be combined depending on risk tolerance or system maturity.
+For example, an application might begin with manual refinement during early development, transition to assisted prompting based on observed patterns, and ultimately move toward automatic handling for scale and responsiveness.
+Conversely, in deployed settings, pipelines may default to automatic refinement, escalate to assisted repair when needed, and fall back to manual oversight in ambiguous or high-risk cases. \sys does not prescribe a particular refinement mode but rather provides the flexibility to choose different modes based on application needs and developer preferences.